hongfei/hongfei.github.io/resume/hongfei.md

   > Using scaffold and kustomize to ease the difficulty of composing k8s manifest

-  > Familiar with various concepts of Kubernetes, including deployments and auto-scaling.
+  > Familiar with various concepts of Kubernetes, including deployments, services and auto-scaling.

   > Using Google Cloud DNS and Load Balancer to enable network access for internal services.

+  > Maintaining Jenkins pipeline with Jenkinsfile.

 - Developer for **time series** building with **OpenTSDB** and **BigTable**.
   > Create Dataflow pipelines with Apache Beam to extract data from BigQuery, and save aggregated data to OpenTSDB backed by BigTable.